 You can find out more about the ESS sampling principles in the current ESS Sampling Guidelines.

 Each National Coordination team is responsible for producing a sample design that adheres to ESS sampling principles and is suitable for implementation in their country.
 They are supported in this task by a member of the ESS Sampling Expert Panel who is assigned to assist them.
 The Panel is currently in the process of being renewed.

 For further information on the ESS sampling principles and country-specific sampling designs, please contact the ESS ERIC Headquarters.

 Sampling Design Data Files

 The sampling design has a major influence on the variance of estimators, and features such as multi-stage sampling, selection of clusters and stratification should be taken into account when producing variance estimates.
 Details on the sampling designs used in each ESS Round can be found in the ESS Data Documentation Report for the respective round.
-Information on stratification and clustering of ESS data is made available in the published Survey Design Data Files (SDDFs).
+Information on stratification and clustering of ESS data is made available in the published Sample Design Data Files (SDDFs).